 Vaccination protocol definition

-Vaccination protocol means a written protocol, agreed to by a pharmacist and a person licensed to practice medicine and surgery by the state board of healing arts, that establishes procedures and recordkeeping and reporting requirements for administering a vaccine by the pharmacist for a period of time specified therein, not to exceed two years.
+Vaccination protocol means a written protocol, agreed to and signed by a pharmacist and a person licensed to practice medicine and surgery by the state board of healing arts, that establishes procedures and recordkeeping and reporting requirements for administering a vaccine by the pharmacist for a period of time specified therein, not to exceed two years.

 Vaccination protocol means a written protocol agreed to by a physician, as defined in s.
 448.01 (5), and a pharmacist that establishes procedures and record−keeping and reporting require- ments for the administration of a vaccine by a pharmacist for a period specified in the protocol that may not exceed 2 years.